-Figure 4.15 Network: Ethernet Configuration
+Figure 4.15 Configuration: Date and Time

-Note Is Once the AC adaptor is disconnected from the iServer and there is no battery back-up, the iServer will lose its date and time settings.
+Once the AC adaptor is disconnected from the iServer and there is no battery back-up, the iServer will lose its date and time settings.

-Note settings whether or not the back-up battery is installed.
+Once the iServer is rebooted from any web page, the iServer will lose its date and time settings whether or not the back-up battery is installed.

-Tip real of the iServer is setup to get it's time from a Network Time Server, then the time will be re-assigned after the reboot.
+If the iServer is setup to get it's time from a Network Time Server, then the time will be re-assigned after the reboot.